Horses help us become better people.

 The principles of my approach to training both horse and rider are based upon my lifetime of horsemanship experience.
 I have been fortunate to work with professional horsemen and women specializing in many disciplines.
 I combine effective exercises incorporating classical, natural, and practical, conventional horsemanship.

-LESSONS can be arranged on your horse or on my safe school horses, who can be hauled out for trail riding.
+LESSONS can be arranged on your horse at Ricochet Ridge Ranch in Cleone, at your barn, or on a trail ride.
+I have access to stables with arenas in Mendocino, Sonoma, Napa, and Marin counties where I may offer a day of lessons to several riders, if I have enough interest to warrant a trip.
 I offer lessons to riders of all ages and disciplines.
 My goal is to help riders understand horses and horsemanship principles so that they may accomplish their personal and equestrian goals.

 Lessons are catered to each individual, and can focus on anything you or I find important.
 I like to focus on how the rider can adjust their position and aids to allow their horse to perform without resistance, so that you and your horse feel in harmony with each other, both under saddle and on the ground.
 Good horsemanship is about developing good communication skills, feel, and timing.
 As we begin recognizing our emotional response, we become more prepared and less reactive, and our horses will reflect this as we learn.